orbcode/orbuculum/README.md

 can normally work faster, but no experimentation has yet been done to find their max limits, which are probably it's dependent on the specific JLink you are using.
 JLink-Pro and JTrace devices appear to work up to 50MHz.
 YMMV.

-When using parallel trace you are limited by the capabilities of the FPGA configuration and the speed you can get data off the chip.
-The current maximum speed supported for the target is around 150MHz but you will swamp the chip very quickly if you start streaming data at that speed.
-The offboard link is curently limited to about 22Mbps serial.
-This issue will be resolved when dedicated FPGA target hardware is available.
-Hardware in the lab is currently streaming to a PC at around 270 Mbps, and there's plenty more to come.

 Configuring the Target
 ======================